PennyLaneAI/qml/glossary/quantum_differentiable_programming.rst

 :html:`<br>`

 Many quantum operations make use of :doc:`parameter-shift rules
 </glossary/parameter_shift>` for this purpose.
-Parameter-shift rules bear some
+Parameter-shift rules are an
-resemblance to the finite difference method presented above.
+example of forward-mode autodifferentiation, and bear some resemblance to the finite difference method presented above.
 They involve expressing the gradient of a function as some combination of that function at two different points.
 However, unlike in the finite difference methods, those two points are not infinitesimally close together, but rather quite far apart.
 For example,

 .. math::